 Instructions

-• In a large (at least 10-quart) pot, put the water, chicken, salt, and garlic.
+• In a large pot, put the water, chicken, salt, and garlic.
 Boil for 15 minutes.

 • While the chicken is boiling, in a separate pan, heat the oil over medium heat, add rice and cook, stirring occasionally, until browned, about 2 to 3 minutes, being careful not to let it burn.
 Add onion and continue cooking until onion is translucent, about 2 minutes.
 Add tomato and cook for an additional 3 minutes.
 Add mixture to chicken pot.